learningequality/studio/docs/add_content.rst

    .. tip:: You can resize images by selecting them and dragging the corners to achieve the desired size.

 #.
-Click the **+ ANSWER** button to add answer(s) to the question.
+Click the |plus| **ANSWER** button to add answer(s) to the question.
 Answer editor field offers the same formatting options as the Question editor.

    .. figure:: img/answer-editor.png
          :alt: Answer field editor.